Morning, Wednesday, 25th March 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will examine the implementation of Ofsted’s new inspection framework which was introduced in September.
+This conference will assess the implementation of Ofsted’s new inspection framework which was introduced in September.

 Sessions will examine:

-- Meeting the leadership and management judgements in the new framework; and
+- Issues in meeting the leadership and management judgements in the new framework; and

 - Next steps for the school curriculum following the introduction of the quality of education judgement.